appveyor/website/src/docs/server/index.md

     choco install -y maven
 ```

 That's it!
-Now run `docker build` to build the image tagged as `my-company/my-custom-image`:
+Now from the same directory run `docker build` to build the image tagged as `my-company/my-custom-image`:

     docker build -t my-company/my-custom-image .

-Login to AppVeyor, navigate to **Account &rarr; Build environment**, open Docker cloud settings and update Windows "Docker image" to `my-company/my-custom-image`.
+Login to AppVeyor, navigate to **Account &rarr; Build environment**, open **Docker** cloud settings and update Windows "Docker image" to `my-company/my-custom-image`.

 ### Azure VMs